Operation Python: Prelude

 On the night of 4/5 December, the Indian Navy launched Operation Trident with the Karachi Strike Group off the coast of Karachi.
 This operation saw the first use of anti-ship missiles in combat in the region and inflicted heavy damage on the Pakistanis.
 While India suffered no losses, Pakistan lost one minesweeper, one destroyer, a cargo vessel carrying ammunition, and fuel storage tanks in Karachi.
 Another destroyer was also badly damaged and had, eventually, to be scrapped.
 The Pakistan Air Force retaliated against these attacks by bombing Okha Harbour, scoring direct hits on fueling facilities for missile boats, an ammunition dump, and the missile boats' jetty.
 The Indian Navy had anticipated this attack and had already moved the missile boats to other locations to prevent any losses.
-The destruction of the fueling facilities, however, prevented any further incursions until Operation Python was executed three days later.

 Though the Indian Navy had strategic victory with Operation Trident, its main target, the oil storage facilities in Karachi were still operational as only one of the two missiles fired had hit them.
 This failure was later assessed as the result of confusion created between the commanding officers of the three missile boats.
 Furthermore, the Indians mistook tracer fire from the coastal artillery of Karachi as originating from Pakistani aircraft and retreated hurriedly before they could properly target the tanks.
 After the first attack during Operation Trident on the Port of Karachi, Pakistan stepped up aerial surveillance of its coast as the presence of large Indian Navy ships gave the impression that another attack was being planned.
 Pakistani warships attempted to outsmart the Indian Navy by mingling with merchant shipping.
 To counter these moves, Operation Python was launched.